Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the other side with the crane ready for a work detail.

-Some box rub on the cab plus some paint chips on the frame but nothing severe.
-The car is very, very clean with nice vibrant paint and crisp lettering!
+Some box rub on the frame and that's about it for flaws!
+The car is very, very clean with nice vibrant paint and crisp lettering on both the cab and the frame!

 An "aerial" view of the car.